 In the first case, the kids move back in, and you create a different lifestyle while they live with you (my suggestion would be to make sure that they give to the home, don’t just let them live with you “gratis” (unless you want them never to move out)).

-The second instance is an issue we have run into in the past few years.
-Here are a few of the interesting issues that arise when kids “come home” from being away at school:
+The second instance is an issue we have encountered in the past few years.
+Here are a few of the interesting problems that arise when kids “come home” from being away at school:

-• They stay “at home” for the summer, however, they don’t manage to sublet their apartments at school, so you end up paying rent in an empty place.
+- They stay “at home” for the summer.
+However, they don’t manage to sublet their apartments at school, so you end up paying rent in an empty place.
 This one makes you wonder if the high price you pay for residence might not be wrong, given you only pay fees while your kids are living there.
-My kids have been good at helping pay for this as well (or getting sub-letters).
+My kids have also been good at helping pay for this (or getting sub-letters).

-The main issue however that my wife and I have found is the cost of utilities suddenly exploding.
-Our electric bill goes up a little, our water bill goes up a fair amount (when did a normal shower last 45 minutes long?), but the Internet costs are what hurt.
+The main issue, however, that my wife and I have found is the cost of utilities exploding.
+Our electric bill goes up a little, and our water bill goes up a fair amount (when did an average shower last 45 minutes long?), but the Internet costs are what hurt.

-It seems young folk believe that Internet is free, and unfortunately with my current service provider, their overage fees are astronomical.
-Both my kids seem to have access to other folks’ NetFlix accounts and download a great deal of stuff, and two years ago I actually had $120 of overage fees from Rogers one month.
-I did call Rogers and got that lowered, and also got a cheaper rate (after complaining about the overage charge), but even when my kids visit for a week, that month we almost overrun our Internet Cap.
+It seems young folk believe that the Internet is free, and unfortunately, with my current service provider, their overage fees are astronomical.
+Both my kids seem to have access to other folks’ NetFlix accounts and download a great deal of stuff, and two years ago I had $120 of overage fees from Rogers one month.
+I did call Rogers and got that lowered, and also got a cheaper rate (after complaining about the overage charge), but even when my kids visited for a week that month, we almost overrun our Internet Cap.

 Possible Solutions?

-3. Find a better service provider that does not gouge their customers like TekSavvy or use Bell Fibe and pay the extra $10 which is allegedly unlimited.
+- Find a better service provider that does not gouge its customers like TekSavvy, or use Bell Fibe and pay the extra $10, which is allegedly unlimited.

 Do free wifi sites (McD’s, libraries etc.) let them do major downloads?
 (I somehow doubt it.)
 If so, send them out to do their dirty deeds.